|3d Models And Animation||NA||NA||100%||NA|

 Games Architecture and Design - E2070

-This module will teach students in design, architecture, and management of game development.
-Students will be taught about real-life case studies of what works and what doesn't.
-This course will train students on all the necessary game steps-from seeing a game idea on paper to actually implementing that idea.
+This module teaches students in design, architecture, and management of game development.
+Students will be taught about real-life case studies of what works and what doesn’t.
+This course will train students on all the necessary game creation steps-from seeing a game idea on paper to actual implementation of an idea.

 Online Game Development - E2071

-This course will emphasize the use of GLASH MX to develop games for the internet.
-It will teach students the combined use of both graphic user interfaces and scripting to develop a complete game programme.
-Students will learn to create both arcade style games and educational games.
+This module emphasises the use of Flash MX to develop games for the internet.
+Students will learn about the use of graphic user interface and scripting to develop a complete game programme.
+Students will learn to create arcade style games and educational games.